 California State University Monterey Bay is one of twenty-three campuses in the California State University (CSU) System.
-In the fall of 2015, CSUMB had an enrollment of approximately 6,700 students (FTE).
+In the fall of 2016, CSUMB had an enrollment of approximately 6,634 students (FTE).
 A third of CSUMB students come from the Monterey Bay tri-county area and approximately 45 percent stay in the region after graduation.
 Over half are first generation college students.
 Nearly 80 percent of students receive financial aid.
-CSUMB is one of few universities in the CSU system with a large residential student population, and currently has a bed count capacity sufficient for 50 percent of its student and 50 percent of staff and faculty populations.
+CSUMB is one of few universities in the CSU system with a large residential student population, and currently has a bed count capacity sufficient for 60 percent of its student and 45 percent of staff and faculty populations, while still housing community members.